Azure-Samples/semantic-kernel-rag-chat/README.md

     financial results a few weeks after the end of the fiscal year.
 However, Microsoft's cloud revenue for fiscal year 2021 was $59.5 billion, an increase of 34% from the previous year.
     ```
+    As you can see the AI is a bit out of date with its answers.

+    In Chapter 1 we created an Azure function hosting semantic kernel that makes it easy to send API calls we want to make to the AI.
+This gives us a shared, production ready endpoint that we could use from any given solution we want to build.

-    Next we'll add a knowledge base to the chat function to answer this question.
+    Next we'll add a 'knowledge base' to the chat to help answer this questions such as those above more accuratelyq.

 # Chapter 2: Memories of Enterprise Data
 Semantic Kernel's memory stores are used to integrate data from your knowledge base into AI interactions.
+Any data can be added to a knowledge base and you have full control of that data and who it is shared with.
-We use [embeddings](https://platform.openai.com/docs/guides/embeddings) to encode data and a vector database.
+SK uses [embeddings](https://platform.openai.com/docs/guides/embeddings) to encode data and store it in a
-Using a vector database also allows us to use vector search engines to quickly find the most relevant data for a given query.
+vector database.
+Using a vector database also allows us to use vector search engines to quickly find the most
-In this chapter, we'll add a memory store to our chat function, import the Microsoft revenue data, and use it to answer
-the question Chapter 1.
+relevant data for a given query that we then share with the AI.
+In this chapter, we'll add a memory store to
+our chat function, import the Microsoft revenue data, and use it to answer the question Chapter 1.

 ## Configure your environment
 Before you get started, make sure you have the following additional requirements in place:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) for hosting the [Qdrant](https://github.com/qdrant/qdrant) vector search engine.
+   > Note a different vector store, e.g., Azure Cognitive Search, Pinecone or Weviate could be leveraged.

 ## Add a memory store in our Azure Function
 1. Open a terminal window, change to the directory with your project file (e.g., `myrepo/src/myfunc`),